red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

     > /Event2(param="a", other_param="b")
     Event: Success2

-From this we can see that as long as all the provided parameters in the statement match with the parameters of the event, the match statement is successful, even if some of the parameters of the event are missing in the statement.
+From this, we can see that as long as all the provided parameters in the statement match with the parameters of the event, the match statement is successful, even if some of the parameters of the event are missing in the statement.
 The `partial match` is considered a less specific match than when all parameters are specified.

 .. note::
     A `partial event` match is a match where the event matching statement does not specify all available parameters of an event.
 Such a statement matches a set of events for which the specified parameters are equal to the expected values.